WLV-ZEDD/ZELYN-EXTENSION/README.md

 # ZELYN Chrome Extension

 Save any webpage to ZELYN instantly.
-Your browser forgets.
-ZELYN never does.
+Your Second Brain For The Internet.

 ## Installation for Testing